Wish it were easier to achieve your goals? Here are 6 barriers you didn’t know were holding you back — and the quick mindset shifts to overcome them.

 If you’ve ever spent the day with your brand-new planner and favorite purple pen, mapping out the details of how you’ll accomplish your big goals, you know the danger of over-planning— you spend so much time figuring things out that you have no time to implement.

 - Which is the best diet?
 The one you’ll stick with.

 - What’s the best plan to accomplish your goals?
 The one you’ll take action on today (and tomorrow and the next day).

 And even though planning feels like action, it’s just motion.
 It tricks us into thinking we’ve made progress toward our goal when we’ve merely identified it.
 In fact, the feeling you get after a big planning session can be detrimental to achieving your goals, making you more likely to engage in behaviors that conflicted with your goal.

-(If you’ve ever said, “okay” to that delicious piece of cheesecake because you just ate a healthy salad for dinner, you’ve seen about the progress you’ve made can sabotage your goals.)
+(If you’ve ever said, “okay” to that delicious piece of cheesecake because you just ate a healthy salad for dinner, you’ve seen how the progress you’ve made can sabotage your goals.)

 Recognizing that there’s no perfect plan is the first step toward freedom.
 Train yourself to take action by thinking like a scientist.
 Treat your good-enough-for-now plan as an experiment, implement it for a few days or weeks, and then review the results.
 Tweak your strategy accordingly, being careful to keep what’s working.

 Mindset Shift: Instead of spending hours outlining all the steps you’re going to take to meet your goal, ask yourself: what’s one thing I can do right now to move me toward my goal?
 Then, take that action!